ztory/reflective/README.md

 // Provided you have setup GSON as described in Step 3, we can get a JSON-String from toString() String jsonString = mapper.toString();// {"id":"abc123","email":"jonny@example.com", ...

-Mapper mapperFromJsonString = Mapper.fromString(jsonString);
+// And finally when we have a JSON-String we can instantiate a Mapper from it Mapper mapperFromJsonString = Mapper.fromString(jsonString);
 ```